Ashwin-Ash-09/surprise-wish/README.md

-# Surprise Wish - An Interactive Surprise
+# Surprise Wish - An Interactive Surprise (v1.0.0)

-An engaging and personalized web application designed to deliver a unique surprise experience.
+An engaging and customizable web application designed to deliver a unique surprise experience.
 This interactive app features a countdown to the special moment, a multi-stage reveal sequence with animations, a heartfelt message display, and a feedback mechanism to capture the recipient's response.

+## Progressive Web App (PWA)

+This application is configured as a Progressive Web App (PWA), offering an enhanced user experience with offline capabilities and installability on various devices.
+It includes a `manifest.json` for app metadata and a `sw.js` (Service Worker) for caching assets and enabling offline access.

 ## Features

-- **Personalized Countdown:** Dynamic countdown timer leading up to the birthday moment.
+- **Personalized Countdown:** Dynamic countdown timer leading up to the special moment.
 - **Interactive Reveal Sequence:** Step-by-step surprise unveiling including turning on lights, decorating, revealing a cake, and blowing out candles.
 - **Heartfelt Message:** Timed narrative messages displayed line-by-line to convey warm wishes.
 - **Interactive Elements:** Click or tap to generate floating heart emojis for added engagement.
 - **Customizable Content:** Easily configure all text, timings, emojis, colors, and audio via a JSON configuration file.
-- **Themed Design:** A visually appealing "Pink Surprise" theme with gradient backgrounds and smooth animations.
+- **Themed Design:** A visually appealing theme with gradient backgrounds and smooth animations.
 - **Sound Effects:** Background music and sound effects to enhance the celebratory atmosphere.

 ## Technology Stack